act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 6

-Even though the text is in a shadow DOM tree, the text is part of a child [text node](https://dom.spec.whatwg.org/#text) of an HTML element in the flat tree and has insufficient contrast
+This light grey text has a contrast ratio of 2.3:1 on the white background in a shadow DOM tree.

 ```html
 <p style="color: #aaa; background: #fff;" id="p"></p>